Tim Price is a New Zealand event rider who has ridden at the Olympics and been world number one.

 “He’s earnt true respect and his position in the yard from so many times going out and trying so hard – in particular at places like Burghley.
 He’s still the same character, but it’s all a bit more under control with him being a bit more mature.”

-Tim has also ridden at two World Equestrian Games (WEG), his best result being individual eighth on Cekatinka at the 2018 WEG.
+Tim has also ridden at two World Equestrian Games (WEG), finishing individual eighth on Cekatinka at the 2018 WEG.

 Does Tim have a family?

 Tim and his wife Jonelle had their first child, a boy named Otis, in August 2017.
 Abel followed in February 2020.

 Tim Price with wife Jonelle and son Otis when he was a baby at their Wiltshire stables.

 Event rider Tim Price does share his name with an award-winning Welsh screenwriter and playwright.
 The writer Tim Price has written for National Theatre Wales and had work performed at theatres such as the Barbican, Donmar Warehouse and the Royal Court, as well as writing extensively for television.